The Best Bay Area Apple Picking Orchards

 Related: Bay Area Spots for Epic Family Picnics

 Apple-a-Day Ratzlaff Ranch: With a name like that, you know Ratzlaff Ranch is focused on apples!
-U-pick Gravensteins, Rome and Golden Delicious are a bargain at $2 per pound.
-They are open daily from 9 a.m. to 4 p.m. (except Thursdays and Saturdays when they are closed).
+U-pick Rome Beauties and Golden Delicious are here for the picking.
+They are open daily from 9 a.m. to 4 p.m. (except Thursdays and Saturdays when they are closed) and there is no parking fee.
+No reservations are needed and you can stay as long as you want.
+Pack a lunch and sit at one of the picnic tables taking in the beautiful ranch.
 While you are there, don’t forget to pick up some of their award-winning apple cider, best chilled or warm?
 You decide.
 U-Pick is typically September through early December, depending on the availability of ripe apples, but exact dates may vary.

 13128 Occidental Rd.